bennychen/excalidraw-scripts/MindMap.js.md

       rootNode.children.push(node);
     }
   }
-  // console.log(el.text, 'parent:', node.parent.element.text);
 }

-// Function to get the point on the edge of an element closest to a given point (updated) function getEdgePoint(element, targetX, targetY) {
+// Function to get the point on the edge of an element closest to a given point function getEdgePoint(element, targetX, targetY) {
   const x = element.x;
   const y = element.y;